ARMmbed/mbed-os-5-docs/docs/index.md

 Welcome to the mbed OS handbook.

-If you're an experienced mbed applications developer, you might want to dive straight into the [API References](https://docs.mbed.com/docs/mbed-os-api-reference/en/) to see what's changed, or take a look at our new [development tools](dev_tools/options.md).
+If you’re an experienced mbed applications developer, you might want to dive straight into the [API References](https://docs.mbed.com/docs/mbed-os-api-reference/en/), or take a look at our [development tools documentation](dev_tools/options.md).

 If you're new to all this, continue reading.